 - Ask - Round up your top advocates via email and get their honest feedback on a particular post you wrote, your product or an idea you are working on.

-- Tell – Then tell them you are going to share their thoughtful feedback if it is okay.
+- Tell - Then ask their permission to share their thoughtful feedback.
 People want to be known for their valuable insights.

-Creating and cultivating a large group of advocates is a really great marketing tactic that can pay huge dividends in the growth of your brand, increase of subscribers and boost in profit.
-And the financial investment to create brand advocates is really small compared to the pay off.
+Creating and cultivating a large group of advocates is a really great marketing tactic that can pay huge dividends in the growth of your brand, increase of your subscribers and boost in your profit.
+Best of all, the financial investment to create brand advocates is really small compared to the pay off.

 What other tactics have you used to create and encourage brand advocates?